Orville Hungerford: Investor

 Orville Hungerford played an important role in the industrialization of the Watertown, New York, by investing his capital to help others start local ventures.
 For example, Hungerford helped establish the Sterling Iron Company, Black River Woolen Company, and the Jefferson County Mutual Insurance Company.

 In 1824, Orville Hungerford purchased the Oakland House, a hotel in Watertown, New York, which he then sold to Lewis Rich in 1847.
+Orville's brother, Dexter, purchased a hotel in Watertown, named the White House, in 1827.
+Afterwards Dexter Hungerford sold his hotel to the Hotel Company, owned by Orville Hungerford, N.M.
+Woodruff, and Robert Lansing, who rebuilt the structure in 1836.
+Unfortunately, this hotel burned down in the Great Fire of May 13, 1849.

+At some point Orville Hungerford and Jabez Foster owned a "Flouring or Grist mill" located on the north side of the Black River (New York) as indicated on an 1836 map of the Village of Watertown in Jefferson County, N.Y. drafted by John Deneson.

 On Monday, January 9, 1839, the New York Assembly read a petition from Orville Hungerford and ninety others, seeking to extend the Black River Canal, a feeder for the Erie Canal, all the way up to Lake Ontario or the St. Lawrence River.

 Beginning in the 1840s, building a plank road became a popular way to facilitate transportation routes, and several were planned to be built in Watertown and its environs.
 Orville Hungerford and his nephew Orville Velora Brainard were instrumental in funding and incorporating the Watertown and Sackets Harbor Plank Road Company.